nodejs/node/doc/api/test.md

 executable by Node.js, but are not required to use the `node:test` module internally.

+Each test file is executed as if it was a regular script.
+That is, if the test file itself uses `node:test` to define tests, all of those tests will be executed within a single application thread, regardless of the value of the `concurrency` option of [`test()`][].

 ## Collecting code coverage

 > Stability: 1 - Experimental